charlieringer/MCTSTechDemo/README.md

 Tech

 The main AI tech used for this project is MCTS (although some amount of graph search was used when determining which stones belonged to a set and if that set was surrounded).
-Monte Carlo Tree Search is  …
+Monte Carlo Tree Search is a useful tool for developing game AI because it is an algorithm which very general.
+Briefly, it’s a heuristic search algorithm which focuses on the most promising moves whilst still exploring unknown options.
+It’s expansion of nodes is based on random play outs of games.

 Using this Project